Azure/k8s-deploy/README.md

   </tr>
   <tr>
     <td>manifests </br></br>(Required)</td>
     <td>Path to the manifest files to be used for deployment.
-These can also be directories containing manifest files, in which case, all manifest files in the referenced directory at every depth will be deployed.</td>
+These can also be directories containing manifest files, in which case, all manifest files in the referenced directory at every depth will be deployed.
+Files not ending in `.yml` or `.yaml` will be ignored.</td>
   </tr>
   <tr>
     <td>namespace </br></br>(Optional)